opencarecc/opencareMakerPlaybook/point_out_the_desired_outcomes.md

   4. Transcriptions
   5. Sketches
   6. Flow charts
-3. A list of possible testers
+3. A list of possible testers;
-4. Eventually a list of people who will participate in the prototyping phase and the skills that they can bring to the table
+4. Eventually a list of people who will participate in the prototyping phase and the skills that they can bring to the table.